vishnuprasadashokan42/Gesture-Language-Translator-using-Python/README.md

 Modify training/testing parameters in config.py:

-Dataset paths
+- Dataset paths

-Batch size
+- Batch size

-Learning rate
+- Learning rate

-Epochs
+- Epochs

 ---

 ## Future Enhancements

-Real-time gesture recognition using webcam.
+- Real-time gesture recognition using webcam.

-Extend to word-level translation.
+- Extend to word-level translation.

-Improve robustness with larger datasets.
+- Improve robustness with larger datasets.

 ---

 ## Author

-Developed by [Vishnu Prasad A]
+Developed by Vishnu Prasad A, BE.
+ECE

 For learning, research, and assistive technology development.

 ---